TabbycatDebate/tabbycat/docs/use/running-a-tournament.rst

 Once you've finished the steps in :ref:`starting-a-tournament`, you're ready to go!
 This page outlines what you would do for each round during the tournament.
 After the tournament, proceed to :ref:`finishing-a-tournament`.

-This is all done from an admin interface (*i.e.*, by the tab director or adjudication core member).
-In the admin interface, tournament-wide pages (feedback, standings, and break) are at the top of the left-hand menu, while round-specific pages (availability, draw, display, motions, and results) are in dropdown's organised by each round;s abbreviation.
+This is all done from the admin area (*i.e.*, by the tab director or adjudication core member).
+In the admin area, tournament-wide pages (feedback, standings, and break) are at the top of the left-hand menu, while round-specific pages (availability, draw, display, motions, and results) are in dropdown's organised by each round's abbreviation.

 The basic workflow for each round is: